huggingface/diffusers/src/diffusers/pipelines/README.md

 ### Image-to-Image text-guided generation with Stable Diffusion

-The `image_to_image.py` script implements `StableDiffusionImg2ImgPipeline`.
-It lets you pass a text prompt and an initial image to condition the generation of new images.
-This example also showcases how you can write custom diffusion pipelines using `diffusers`!
+The `StableDiffusionImg2ImgPipeline` lets you pass a text prompt and an initial image to condition the generation of new images.

 ```python
 from torch import autocast